 In fulfilling the expectation for an enriched program of study, a student may use a combination of the various types of Honors opportunities available.
-Honors College members are not required to take a specific set of courses to satisfy the university's general education requirements, freeing them to select from among the university's vast advanced course offerings.
+Honors College members use appropriate disciplinary substitution courses to satisfy the university's general education requirements, freeing them to select from among the university's vast advanced course offerings.
 Members may major in any area and participate in Honors experiences as a way to enhance all components of their college education.
 Among the many resources available to Honors College members are those described below:

-Honors Courses and Sections: These classes aim at a more rigorous examination of the subject matter, are limited and selective in enrollment, and provide a stimulating intellectual atmosphere.
+Honors Courses and Sections: These classes aim at a more rigorous examination of the subject matter, are limited and selective in enrollment.

-Honors Options: In many courses, students may earn Honors credit by completing Honors-caliber study and/or academic service learning experiences with special guidance from the instructor.
+Honors Options: In many courses, students may earn Honors credit by completing Honors-caliber study and/or academic service-learning experiences with special guidance from the instructor.